Data Reveals Huge Impact Of Water On Wedge Shots

 - Wet face and dry ball

-The dry face and ball combination obviously simulates a perfect golfing day and course conditions.
+The dry face and ball combination aimed to simulate the perfect golfing day and course conditions.

-The dry face and wet ball is likely to happen when the ground is wet but it's not raining, meaning you are able to dry the clubface before hitting your shot.
+The dry face and wet ball is is more similar to when the ground is wet but it's not raining, meaning you are able to dry the clubface before hitting your shot.

-The wet face and ball simulates wet ground conditions and poor weather.
-Alternatively, it could represent a player who doesn't dry their wedge after a practice swing on wet turf.
+The wet face and ball lines up to wet ground conditions and poor weather.
+On the other hand, it could also represent a player who isn't very consistent with drying their wedge after a practice swing on wet grass.

 The results

-The trend with this report is that when the clubface is dry, spin numbers are better.
-For example, shots hit with a dry face and wet ball produced more spin (7,591 rpm) than those hit with a wet face and dry ball (6,631 rpm).
+Shots hit with a dry face and wet ball also produced more spin (7,591 rpm) than those hit with a wet face and dry ball (6,631 rpm).

-We are talking small margins here but if a simple wipe of the club is going to improve your chances of getting your ball to stop quicker (especially if the pin is tucked) then it's worth it.
+We are talking small margins here, but if a simple wipe of the club is going to improve your chances of getting your ball to stop more quickly then it's totally worth it.

-The common fault I see with my players is they make practice swings and fail to wipe down the face.
+A very common fault I see with players is that they make practice swings and fail to wipe down the face.
 If the ground is wet, the face will naturally get wet, and that is going to compromise the level of friction (spin), therefore impacting the consistency of flight and carry distance.

 Location: Cruden Bay Golf Club